Recreational land is land that is used for exactly what it sounds like.

 Why do families head to national parks each summer?

-Because they want one central place that their family can gather in the great outdoors.
+Because they want one central place where their family can gather in the great outdoors.

 If your family loves to congregate and enjoy nature, then recreational land is a fabulous way to do that.